 If you duplicate your backups and keep them separated, then a fire in both locations is your disaster scenario, not a fire in one location.
 You may still like to protect yourself from that.
 You can simply get any scrap metal and using a $12 engraving pen, etch your seed into that.
 If you want to test-fire resistance, try placing it in the BBQ and see how it fares.
 See if you can read your etching.
 I tested mine and it was fine.

 The next thing to consider is “what if someone finds the backup”?
 Some people believe that splitting the words up and storing them in different locations is a good solution, but that is a terrible idea, as it increases the risk of the seed being brute force calculated.
 You should have a passphrase and keeping that separate from the words is effective.
 To spend bitcoin, you’ll need to be able to restore the seed words AND the passphrase (just entering the seed without the passphrase will reproduce the wrong wallet).

 Make sure everything is not in one location because some sort of disaster could mean everything is lost.

 You could keep your HWW in your house, and the seed words there too, as long as you have a copy somewhere else, perhaps a safety deposit box, or a trusted family member’s house.
-The passphrase becomes critical if you give your seed to other people, even if you trust them, because you may not necessarily trust their storage practices.
+The use of a passphrase becomes critical if you give your seed to other people, even if you trust them, because you may not necessarily trust their storage practices.
 They have the seed but not the passphrase; if they store it insecurely and it gets stolen, your bitcoin remain safe because the thief won’t have the passphrase.